During An Outage

 - Gather everyone in one room where there is an alternative heat source such as a wood stove.

 - If the temperature in your home drops below 55°F, open faucets slightly so they constantly drip to prevent water pipes from freezing.

 - Never leave candles unattended.
 Keep them secure and away from small children and animals.

 - Never use a gas range for room heating.

 - Never use charcoal to heat or cook indoors.

 - Never use gasoline or other flammable liquids to start a fire.
-Always keep a screen around an open flame, and don’t close the damper while ashes are still hot.
+Always keep a screen around a fireplace, and don’t close the damper while ashes are still hot.